RiskyMH/RiskyBOT/README.md

 This bot uses slash commands (some buttons, and context menu)

 ## Running
-This bot is run by `npm start`\
+This bot is run by `yarn start`\
-To add the commands run `npm run deployCommands`
+To add the commands run `yarn deployCommands`

+NOTE: this uses yarn, so you need to have [yarn](https://classic.yarnpkg.com/lang/en/docs/install) installed

 ### Running Extra
-This bot is run by `npm run start:extra`\
+This bot is run by `yarn start:extra`\
-To add the commands run `npm run deployCommands:extra`
+To add the commands run `yarn deployCommands:extra`

 *ps. don't use normal and extra at same time*